LathamAudio/WwiseTemplateBuilder/README.md

 ## Contributing

 Contributions are welcome!
-If you’d like to help improve WwiseTemplateImporter, please follow these steps:
+If you’d like to help improve WwiseTemplateBuilder, please follow these steps:

 1. Fork the repository.
 2. Create a new branch with a descriptive name.